Visas & Travel Documentation

 Santiago de Chile Arturo Merino Benítez (SCL) Airport

 Arturo Merino Benítez International Airport, also known as Nuevo Pudahuel (airport code SCL), is the main international airport in Chile.
 It also has a domestic terminal, which connects you to Patagonia and the rest of the country.
-From here you will be able to take internal flights south to Punta Arenas (PUQ) and travel onwards by bus to reach areas such as Puerto Natales and Torres del Paine.
+From here you will be able to take internal flights south to Punta Arenas (PUQ), Puerto Natales (PNT), Aysen, Puerto Montt, etc. and travel onwards by bus to reach more remote areas.

 Immigration can be a lengthy process.
 On arrival, you may need to pay your reciprocity fee (if required) and you will have to fill out two forms: a customs declaration and an entrance slip which will be stamped, and you will return upon leaving the country.